AlfredMoore/AlfredMoore.github.io/_pages/cv.md

 ------
   * EECS470 Course Project
   *	Development on Ubuntu, bash and SystemVerilog, group cooperation through GIT remote repository
-  *	Design a R10K architecture processor with RISCV containing modules like ROB, RS, pipeline and so on
+  *	Design a R10K architecture processor (simplified Intel Pentium 4 Processor) with RISCV.
+  * The prosessor contains modules like ROB, RS, pipeline and so on
   *	Additional functions including 2-width superscalar, branch prediction, victim data cache and software debugger

 Mathematical Contest in Modeling Held by COMAP